 As we round this section up, don’t forget your vitamins.
 A good source of these are fruits, but they have short life spans.
 To preserve them you can use an oven to dry them.
 Dried fruits can be paired with many meal options, and they’ll help your cereals last longer.

 Also, they can be eaten alone.
-They’ll not just help with vitamins boost, but also fibre boost.
+They’ll not just help with a vitamin boost, but also fibre boost.
 However, don’t consume much at once as they are concentrated in nature.
-Want to learn more on drying fruits?
+Want to learn more about drying fruits?
 Check out this simple video.
 Want more food tips?
 Check out this twitter thread.

 How is the Cowrywise team this period?